gnw-d3m0/Kotor-KPatch-Adapter/README.md

 KOTOR KPatch Adapter is a small Windows tool for people who use **KotOR Patch Manager** with a modified `swkotor.exe`.

-Some KOTOR mods change the game executable for things like widescreen resolutions or the 4 GB / Large Address Aware flag.
+Some KOTOR mods change the game executable for things like widescreen resolutions or the 4 GB patch.
 Even when those changes do not touch the code a `.kpatch` needs, Patch Manager may reject the EXE because its SHA-256 hash no longer matches a version the patch knows about.

 This tool checks whether the patch still matches your actual EXE.
 If it does, it can make a converted copy of the `.kpatch` for that EXE and update Patch Manager's existing KOTOR 1 address database so the new hash is recognized.